QED1224/Toontown-Resources/README.md

 If the track is Toon-up, the above result is halved.

+If a toon does not own a track, their `trackExp` is still treated as 0.

 This is repeated for every gag within a particular track.
 So, if multiple toons use the *same gag track* (outside of Toon-up and Trap) on the *same target*, the highest `trackExp` is used in the `atkAcc` calculations for all of them.
 The latter requirement is particularly important: In order for weaker gags to inherit an increased `trackExp`, the target(s) of the weaker and stronger gags must be the same.

 ### `tgtDef` <a name="toon-atk-acc-5"></a>